 Regulations aimed at the control of residential rental levels or shorthold tenancy arrangements could have an adverse impact on the Group.
-Similarly increased regulation on environmental matters could impose additional costs.
+Similarly, increased regulation on environmental, health and safety or planning matters could impose additional costs.

 Careful monitoring of developments in legislation with the help of our professional advisers